pymor/pymor/docs/source/tutorial_optimization.md

 smaller trust-region, thus limiting the trustworthiness of the current model.
-In contrast, when we quickly converge close to the boundary of the trust-region, it is a reasonable assumption that the globally optimal parameter is outside of the trust-region and thus we stop the inner iteration.
+In contrast, when we quickly converge close to the boundary of the trust-region, it is a reasonable assumption that the globally optimal parameter is outside of the trust-region and, thus, we stop the inner iteration.
 After computing an inner solution we then have the option to keep the current surrogate model, enlarge the trust-radius of the local model or further enrich it by adding the FOM solution snapshot at the current local optimum.
-In this sense, the adaptive trust-region algorithm can reduce the number of FOM evaluations by estimating if the current surrogate is trustworthy enough to increase the trust-radius and only enrich the model if the estimated quality is no longer sufficient.
+In this sense, the adaptive trust-region algorithm can reduce the number of FOM evaluations by estimating whether the current surrogate is trustworthy enough to increase the trust-radius and only enriching the model if the estimated quality is no longer sufficient.

 The algorithm described above can be executed as follows.